Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Ingestion/TROUBLESHOOTING.md

 # Troubleshooting Azure Monitor Ingestion client library issues

-This troubleshooting guide contains instructions to diagnose frequently encountered issues while using the Azure Monitor Ingestion client library for Java.
+This troubleshooting guide contains instructions to diagnose frequently encountered issues while using the Azure Monitor Ingestion client library for .Net.

 ## Table of contents